Dassault Aviation

 Dassault Aviation SA ([da.so]) is a French manufacturer of military aircraft and business jets.
-It was founded in 1929 by Marcel Bloch as Société des Avions Marcel Bloch or "MB".
+It was founded in 1929 by Marcel Bloch as Société des Avions Marcel Bloch (Marcel Bloch Aircraft Company).
 After World War II, Marcel Bloch changed his name to Marcel Dassault, and the name of the company was changed to Avions Marcel Dassault on 20 January 1947.

-In 1971 Dassault acquired Breguet, forming Avions Marcel Dassault-Breguet Aviation (AMD-BA).
-In 1990 the company was renamed Dassault Aviation, and is a subsidiary of Dassault Group.
+In 1971, Dassault acquired Breguet, forming Avions Marcel Dassault-Breguet Aviation (AMD-BA).
+In 1990, the company was renamed Dassault Aviation, and is a subsidiary of the Dassault Group.

-The Dassault Aviation Group has been headed by Éric Trappier since 9 January 2013.
+Dassault Aviation has been headed by Éric Trappier since 9 January 2013.

 History

 The Société des Avions Marcel Bloch was founded by Marcel Bloch in 1929.
 In 1935 Bloch and Henry Potez entered into an agreement to buy Société Aérienne Bordelaise (SAB), subsequently renamed Société Aéronautique du Sud-Ouest.
 In 1936 the arms industry in France was nationalised as the Société Nationale de Constructions Aéronautiques du Sud Ouest (SNCASO).
 Marcel Bloch was asked to act as delegated administrator of the Minister for Air.
 During the occupation of France by Nazi Germany the country's aviation industry was virtually disbanded.
 Marcel Bloch was imprisoned by the Vichy government in October 1940.
-In 1944 Bloch was deported to the Buchenwald concentration camp by the German occupiers where he remained until it was liberated on 11 April 1945.
+In 1944, Bloch was deported to the Buchenwald concentration camp by the German occupiers where he remained until it was liberated on 11 April 1945.

 On 10 November 1945, at an extraordinary general meeting of the Société Anonyme des Avions Marcel Bloch the company voted to change its form to a limited liability entity, Société des Avions Marcel Bloch, which was to be a holding company.
 On 20 January 1947 Société des Avions Marcel Bloch became Société des Avions Marcel Dassault to reflect the name adopted by its owner.

-In 1954, Dassault established an electronics division (by 1962 named Electronique Marcel Dassault), the first action of which was to begin development of airborne radars, soon followed by seeker heads for air-to-air missiles, navigation, and bombing aids.
-From the 1950s to late 1970s exports become a major part of Dassault's business, major successes were the Dassault Mirage series and the Mystere-Falcon.
+In 1954, Dassault established an electronics division (by 1962 named Electronique Marcel Dassault), the first action of which was to begin the development of airborne radars, soon followed by seeker heads for air-to-air missiles, navigation, and bombing aids.
+From the 1950s to late 1970s exports become a major part of Dassault's business; major successes were the Dassault Mirage series and the Mystere-Falcon.